 Typically, it is recommended that all patients have a comprehensive eye exam at least once every two years.
 During this exam, your ophthalmologist or medical optometrist will determine whether your vision requires correction through glasses or contacts.
-If you have not had an eye exam in some time, however, there are some common symptoms that may be a sign you need glasses.
+If you have not had an eye exam in some time, however, there are some common symptoms that may be a sign you need prescription glasses.
 These can include:

 - Blurry vision, double vision, distortion, or haziness

 - Eyestrain or irritation